Kristina01111000/WordPressTheme/README.md

 		-> figure out how to make pictures scroll -> change to scroll -> in peepso logo height has to be in px, not %
 	-> figure out emails using peepso -> need the peepso plugin
+		- current plan is to use learndash email section